 Paracetamol is recommended 30 minutes before or as soon as practicable after meningococcal B vaccine for children younger than two years of age.
 Two further doses of paracetamol are recommended six hours apart, regardless of whether fever is present.

-Immunisation against meningococcal serogroups A, C, W and Y is available in a four-in-one combined vaccine and can be purchased by anyone wishing to protect themselves or their family.
-This vaccine is recommended for high risk groups as identiied above,
+The ACWY vaccination is available for purchase by anyone wishing to protect themselves or their family.
+This vaccine is recommended for high risk groups as identified above.

 Pregnancy and meningococcal disease immunisation

 Meningococcal vaccines are not usually recommended for women who are pregnant, but they might be given if your doctor thinks your situation puts you at risk of the disease.